percona/everest-doc/docs/install/installtoK8.md

                 everest   LoadBalancer   10.43.172.194   127.0.0.1       8080:31611/TCP   10s
                 ```
     === "Port Forwarding"
-        Use the following command to use Kubectl port-forwarding for connect to Everest without exposing the service:
+        Run the following command to use Kubectl port-forwarding for connecting to Everest without exposing the service:

             ```sh
             kubectl port-forward svc/everest 8080:8080 -n percona-everest
             ```
 6. Download the latest release of [everestctl](https://github.com/percona/percona-everest-cli/releases) to provision Percona Everest.
 7. Rename the downloaded file using the following command and replacing the placeholder `everestctl-darwin-amd64` to match the file downloaded in the previous step: